 For your end of summer getaway, go to the seaside town of Nice.
 You can go sightseeing in many palaces, cultural highlights, and historical attractions.
 Don’t miss the chance to visit one of the colorful markets.

 Saint Tropez is another must-visit destination in the French Riviera, which boasts of old cobblestone streets, quaint cafes, photogenic squares, and stunning beaches with promenades.
 You can also head further inland to picturesque hilltop villages like Eze.
 If you have more time, you can explore the lavender farms in Provence and relax at the beaches of Antibes.

-Helsinki is the capital city of Finland, which is another one of the notable summer destinations in Europe.
+Helsinki is the capital city of Finland, which is another one of the notable end of summer destinations in Europe.
 It is located in the south of Finland close to the peninsula on the Gulf of Finland.
 This city offers plenty of attractions and activities to enjoy during the summer.

 While a new attraction, riding the SkyWheel Helsinki is a must when you visit the city so you can get an overlooking view of the skyline and harbor.
 It is 40 meters high and features 30 climate-controlled cabins that offer a 360-degree view of the city.

 The Suomenlinna Sea Fortress, which is a UNESCO World Heritage Site, is another popular attraction in Helsinki during the summer.
 It is only a 20-minute ferry ride away and has many attractions during the summer like the Jazz festival, Blues Festival, and more.